Glossary

 Everyone has input and nobody has authority

-The room feels collaborative.
+The team feels collaborative.
 The decision never closes because every voice is treated as a veto.

 The founder keeps invisible veto power